This chickpea flour flatbread is also known as Socca, and it’s wonderful for almost any meal!

-Now that I’m plant based AND almost grain free, I find myself missing things like pizza or sandwiches.
+Now that I’m trying out being plant based AND almost grain free, I find myself missing things like pizza or sandwiches.
 The regular stuff most of us eat on a day to day basis.

 I recently picked up a bag of chickpea flour (garbanzo bean flour) and thought I’d try my hand at making some bread.
 I knew, without the gluten, I’d have a hard time making a sliceable bread.
 So instead of falling down that rabbit hole, I stuck with the notion of flatbread.

 What I love about flatbread is it’s versatility.
 You can use it as a dipping bread with hummus, a simple pizza crust or as slices of bread for a sandwich.
 Flatbread is sort of an “all-purpose” bread that way.
 There’s a reason it’s been around almost as long as the human race!

 Chickpea Flour Flatbread

 So I gave this recipe a try, and failed miserably the first time.
 It lacked flavor and didn’t seem to want to cook all the way through.
 I was almost ready to give up, but thought I’d try one more time.